Back-Room Boy

-Back-Room Boy is a 1942 British comedy mystery film directed by Herbert Mason, produced by Edward Black for Gainsborough Pictures and distributed by General Film Distributors.
-The cast includes Arthur Askey, Googie Withers, Graham Moffatt and Moore Marriott.
+Back-Room Boy is a 1942 British comedy mystery film directed by Herbert Mason and starring Arthur Askey, Googie Withers, Graham Moffatt and Moore Marriott.
+It was written by J.O.C.
+Orton, Marriott Edgar and Val Guest, produced by Edward Black for Gainsborough Pictures and distributed by General Film Distributors.
 It marked the film debut of Vera Frances.
-The original story was written by J.O.C.
-Orton, Marriott Edgar and Val Guest.

 A man from the Met Office is sent to a lighthouse on a remote Scottish island to monitor the weather, where he hopes to escape from women, but soon finds the island overrun by them.